Top Tips for Fussy Feeders

 Dengie Alfalfa Pellets contain pure, high-temperature dried alfalfa and are an excellent way of providing fibre in a concentrated form.
 For example, 1 Stubbs scoop of Alfa-A Original holds 0.4kg whereas a Stubbs scoop of Alfalfa Pellets holds 1.6kg.

-Meadow Grass with Herbs combines chopped and pelleted high temperature dried grass with added herbs and cold pressed rape seed oil coating
+Meadow Grass with Herbs combines chopped and pelleted high temperature dried grass with added herbs and rape seed oil coating

 Grass Pellets contain pure, high-temperature dried grasses.
 Grass Pellets should be soaked to a mash when using alone.